 - accelerate scientific progress in economics and policy analysis more broadly.

-We invite talented and motivated students to apply.
-The program is open to advanced undergraduate students and graduate students, with 20 fully funded student slots for available for summer 2017.
+The program is open to talented and motivated advanced undergraduate students and graduate students, with 20 fully funded student slots for available for summer 2017.
 Funding includes travel to and from the University of Chicago, housing at the University, and a stipend of $4,200 for the seven weeks.
 Successful applicants will have taken courses or demonstrate proficiency in core microeconomic theory (constrained optimization with Lagrangian), linear algebra, multivariable calculus, real analysis, and writing code in some programming language.

 The curriculum of this program includes advanced mathematics, economic theory, and computational methods, all with a focus on open source languages, collaboration, and exposition.
 Programming at the boot camp will be mostly in Python.
 We will also use the collaborative open source platforms of git and GitHub extensively.